RyCSmith/ryancharlessmith.com/react/readme.txt

 		sass <dir>/<filename>.scss <output-dir>/<filename>.css

-BOTH
+START HERE: Running the app:
-	watch both and rebuild on change
-		npm run start
+	watch both jsx and sass and rebuild on change: npm run start
-	build both and exit
+	build both and exit:
 		npm run build

+	-These correspond to command in package.json.
+	-'webpack' commands there will pick up settings in webpack.config.js.

+	What this is doing:
+	-Files are built into a single .js file and single .css file and copied over to personalPage/src/main/resources/{js/css}.
+	-When building for production these are minified and the filename is hashed for versioning.
+Otherwise, just winds up being bundle.js and styles.css.